msit18/UrbanFlows/README.md

 # UrbanFlows

-For the 5Pi architecture, there are 4 slavePies and 1 MasterPi.
+Server-client relationship.
+The working code for the server resides in tcpTestFiles/WorkingFiles/Untitled Folder.
-The files in slavePi 2-4 are identical while slavePi5's files have some commands that trigger the end of the processes
+The most up to date client code resides in the slavePi2 folder.
+The code in the other folders is either old or outdated.

 #MasterPi files

-Programs that control the piFace:
+Programs that control the piFace for the 5Pi architecture:
 *   camVidStartS1.py - Sets camera or video mode, resets variables, and sends commands to slavePies after checking if parameters are permissable (S1)
 *   resolutionS2.py - Sets resolution (S2)
 *   timeS3.py - Sets time (S3)